* Okay, fine, totally a groaner. But I have an excuse: I’m jet-lagged!

 - Grilled Romaine with Sweet and Smoky Dressing–and Sayonara, Summit!

 [Disclosure: Dole paid for my travel, accommodations and food during my stay.
-They did not ask that I write a positive review of them, or a blog post about them at all.]
+They did not ask that I write a positive review of them, or a blog post about them at all.
+This post may contain other affiliate links.
+If you buy using these links, at no cost to you, I will earn a small commission from the sale.]

 Never miss a recipe–or a comment from The Girls!
 Click here to subscribe to Diet, Dessert and Dogs via email. (“We love subscribers, Mum. . . almost as much as treats!”)